rsnorman/rsnorman/_posts/2016-05-03-overriding-future-methods.md

 {% endhighlight %}

-The underlying code becomes a bit more complicated but it's use is simple and best of all, we can override future methods in a way that is not surprising.
+The underlying code becomes a bit more complicated but it's use is simple and best of all, we can override future methods in a way that doesn't require us to remember less-understood Ruby concepts.